DSnake333/accuknox_assignment/README.md

-Here’s a GitHub-ready README for your Django project:

 # Django Signals Project

 This project demonstrates the use of Django signals for various purposes as part of an internship application.
 Each question has a unique implementation of Django signals located in separate folders (`question1`, `question2`, `question3`).